arjunbhorkar/ReViND/README.md

 </details>

 ## How Datasets are created for training ##

+(The following code can be found in dataset_utils.py in the jaxrl2 folder)

 Pickled dataset (converted from native hdf5 files) of trajectories is loaded in (dataset of trajectories picked for specific reward scheme)